-ITS (Information Technology Services) brought together a team of Advisors, Core members and Specialists to create guidelines and resources to help all at UCSF meet our digital accessibility policy.
+ITS (Information Technology Services) created a team to help all at UCSF meet our digital accessibility policy.
+The team includes Advisors, Core members and Specialists to create guidelines and resources.

 The policy is that our digital communications and services be just as accessible to persons with disabilities as our facilities and programs are.
 UCSF is inclusive from the core.
 The technology of the internet, once a revolution of inclusivity, with all its innovations now inadvertently can exclude users with disabilities.